hypermail-project/hypermail/README.md

 good things with it.
 April 17, 1998 Kevin passed hypermail development to [Kent Landfield](http://www.hypermail.org/).
 Kent had been supporting an enhanced version of hypermail he had been using for the last few years.
-It has gradually become a group effort, with Peter McCluskey
-<pcm@rahul.net> often acting as the leader during its heydays.
+It has gradually become a group effort, with [Peter McCluskey](mailto:pcm@rahul.net) often acting as the leader during its heydays.
 Since a couple of years, it is stable and mostly unmaintained.
 W3C continues to contribute to this repository, although infrequently, sharing with the community enhancements and bug fixes originating from its use of